fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 ## Retrospect

 _Phew_, now feels like a good time to catch a breather.
-Despite taking longer than immagined, so far things have developed roughly according to plan.
-Since it's conception, Bones has been planned to be fundamentally moddable and simple, and it seems that the vision is coming to fruiton.
+Despite taking longer than imagined, so far things have developed roughly according to plan.
+Since its conception, Bones has been planned to be fundamentally moddable and simple, and it seems that the vision is coming to fruiton.

-I'm going to be glad to get out of the massive refactor and be able to focus on smaller tasks again that can easily considered "done" and also show some more user-visible improvements.
+I'm going to be glad to get out of the massive refactor and be able to focus on smaller tasks again that can be easily considered "done" and also show some more user-visible improvements.
 Working on huge refactors without a lot of visible value-add in the short term can be difficult, but I do think it was all worth it.
 I think our attempt at being pragmatic and pursuing our vision has payed off so far, and will continue to do so.

-While we're setting out to make a game, the Bones engine has grown from the, actual needs of that game, and it is a means to fulfilling the vision not just of Jumpy, but of the larger ecosystem of Open Source, moddable games that we want to create.
+While we're setting out to make a game, the Bones engine has grown from the actual needs of that game, and it is a means to fulfilling the vision not just of Jumpy, but of the larger ecosystem of open source, moddable games that we want to create.

 I'm personally not one of those developers that just wants to write everything themselves.
 In fact